 Koh Mak doesn’t have 7-11s or any big superstores (Makro, Big C, Lotus’s).

 There are small minimarts in Ao Kao Beach, Ao Nid and at Ao Suan Yai Beach, which stock foodstuffs, toiletries and such like.
-If you know you need something and are unsure if the island will have it, bring it with you to be safe.
+If you know you need something for your trip but are unsure whether the island will have it, bring it with you to be safe.
 There is a pharmacy behind Makathanee Resort.

 Even with shopping possibilities a little limited, there is, nonetheless, a good clothes store, The Island Shop, at the southern end of Ao Kao, near Koh Mak Divers.
 Food Art Hut also has a corner in its cafe dedicated to its locally produced tie dye clothing.